 Belleville Accessibility Excellence Awards Ceremony |

-Tuesday, May 27 from 11 a.m. to noon in the Multipurpose Room at the Quinte Sports & Wellness Centre Join the Accessibility Advisory Committee in celebrating the winners of the 2025 Accessibility Excellence Awards.
-Refreshments will be provided and ASL interpretation will be available.
-Learn more about the awards at: Belleville.ca/AccessibilityAwards. |
+Held on Tuesday, May 27 at the Quinte Sports & Wellness Centre Congratulations to all of the 2025 Accessibility Excellence Award winners!
+Learn more about the awards at: Belleville Accessibility Excellence Awards |

 Iron Knee-Iron Will Book Reading with Scott Granville |

-Friday, May 30 from 2 to 4 p.m. in the 3rd Floor Meeting Room at the Belleville Public Library Join us for a special book reading event with local author, Scott Granville.
-During the event, Scott will read from his upcoming book, Iron Knee-Iron Will – an exercise book for the entire body and mind that he developed after dealing with several health issues, and back-to-back hit and run car crashes.
+Held on Friday, May 30 at the Belleville Public Library Scott read from his upcoming book, Iron Knee-Iron Will – an exercise book for the entire body and mind that he developed after dealing with several health issues, and back-to-back hit and run car crashes.
 ASL interpretation will be provided. |

 Sign Languages of Canada Exhibition |